WSEV (AM): History

-Recent history (circa 2010)

-WSEV is a "barker" station: It broadcasts continuous advertisements for the Pigeon Forge area attractions, interspersed with Tennessee Trivia and comedy routines by "Milton Crabapple, Sheriff of Crabapple County".
-Billboards on approaching highways tout the station to incoming travelers.

-Milton Crabapple explains life in Crabapple County, telling the exploits of himself and the other citizens, all of whom seem to have "Crabapple" as either their surnames or parts of their names (such as a "cousin in show business", P.T.
+Under Grand Crowne, WSEV was a "barker" station: It broadcast continuous advertisements for the Pigeon Forge area attractions, interspersed with Tennessee Trivia and comedy routines by "Milton Crabapple, Sheriff of Crabapple County".
+Milton Crabapple explained life in Crabapple County, telling the exploits of himself and the other citizens, all of whom seemed to have "Crabapple" as either their surnames or parts of their names (such as a "cousin in show business", P.T.
 Crabapple).
+Billboards on approaching highways touted the station to incoming travelers.
 In 2012, WSEV changed its imaging from Pigeon Forge Radio to Smoky Mountain Radio.

-On August 19, 2015, owner Grand Crowne Resorts took WSEV silent for financial reasons and applied to the FCC for authority to remain silent for 180 days.
+On August 19, 2015, owner Grand Crowne Resorts took WSEV silent for financial reasons and applied to the Federal Communications Commission (FCC) for authority to remain silent for 180 days.
 On November 9, 2015, AllAccess.com reported that Grand Crowne was selling WSEV to Bristol Broadcasting Co. for $25,000.
-Bristol owns stations in the Bristol, Tennessee/Virginia area, and the Paducah KY and Charleston WV broadcast markets.

 The sale was consummated on January 14, 2016.

 Since 2017, WSEV has been airing a variety hits format as "Watson 104.1", referencing co-owned FM translator W281BQ.
 The slogan used in its liners is "Watson 104.1, We Play Everything".